 Hawks fly together to utilize each other for support during long trips.
 Flying together in a upward spiral allows each Hawk to conserve energy, soar higher and keep up the endurance needed to make the long flight.
 This is what the SJU Flock does as well.
 It is a group of students who support one another in the lifelong journey of recovery.

 If you are impacted by addiction in any way, please join the Flock to help support the recovery efforts on campus.

 September 4th from 5-6pm in LaFarge Lounge

 If you have any questions or want more information, please email Katie at firstname.lastname@example.org.

 Substance Free Events:

 This year we are excited to join the Recovery Walk in Philadelphia on September 20th and Recovery Night at Citizen's Bank Park for a Phillies game on September 12th.
 These are just two fun social events we have planned for the start of the semester.

 RSVP here if you'd like to attend either of these events or email Katie at email@example.com for more information.

 Sign up for the #Weekender to get an email every Thursday regarding fun and free events happening on campus and in the Philadelphia area.
 We will also use the hashtag #Weekender to post things to do in the area on social media.

-Sign up for the Team Clean E-newsletter which will come with information on recovery events on and off campus, highlight meetings in the area, shre bios and interviews with people in long term recovery and include inspirational recovery readings for reflection.
+Sign up for the The Flock E-newsletter which will come with information on recovery events on and off campus, highlight meetings in the area, shre bios and interviews with people in long term recovery and include inspirational recovery readings for reflection.